bernhardAxonIvy/doc/source/designer-guide/how-to/extensions.rst

 Extensions
 ==========

-This chapters shows how easily a process or the Axon.ivy engine itself can be customized with your own logic.
+This chapters shows how easily a process or the Axon Ivy engine itself can be customized with your own logic.